Nictiz/eu-nl-compared/maps/xtehr2zibs2024/MedicationDispense-comments.md

 | type_xtehr | Identifier |

 ### Comments
-Scope match, cardinality mismatch zib 0..1 exthr 0..*, datatype almost match, xther is an identifier zib a reference.
+Scope match, cardinality mismatch zib 0..1 xtehr 0..*, datatype almost match, xtehr is an identifier zib a reference.
 But it is allowed to use identifiers to create a context reference.

 ## EHDSMedicationDispense.substitution